justin-marian/void-verse/README.md

 `add_at`: Inserts a dedication at a specified `index` in the vector.

-- Similar to `add_last`, it inserts a **dedication** at a specified index in the vector.
-It ensures proper error handling if the index is out of bounds.
+- Similar to `add_last`, it inserts a **dedication** at a specified index in the vector, ensuring that the index is not out of bounds.

 `find`: Retrieves and displays the **dedication** at a specified `index`.

-- Retrieves and displays the dedication located at the specified index in the vector.
+- Displays the dedication located at the specified index in the vector.

 `delete_at`: Deletes the **dedication** at a specified `index` from the vector.